Abdogoda/Multi-vendor-Ecommerce-API/README.md

 ---

-Feel free to customize any sections as needed, and good luck with your project!
+Feel free to customize the placeholder image paths (`docs/swagger-ui.png`, `docs/swagger-auth-routes.png`, `docs/swagger-product-routes.png`) with the actual paths where you store your screenshots.
+Also, make sure to update the live Swagger documentation URL as per your local or production setup.